rensilva5/awesome-js-sauce/README.md

-# awesome-js-sauce
+# awesome-js
-An awesome framework for making crap websites
+An awesome framework for making websites